Key points to consider upon termination of contract

 - Book the flight on behalf of the domestic helper

 - Provide the domestic helper with cash in lieu of the flight ticket.
 Many employers do this as they can leave the flight arrangements to the domestic helper instead.

 - The domestic helper’s place of origin, as you are required to pay for her travels all the way to her place of origin.
 This might require you to purchase a domestic flight in the Philippines or pay for additional transport costs.

 - A 30kg baggage allowance has to be included in the flight ticket.
-30kg baggage allowance is requirement from the Philippines Consulate.
+30kg baggage allowance is a requirement from the Philippines Consulate./ A 20kg baggage allowance has to be included in the flight ticket.
+20kg baggage allowance is a requirement from the Indonesian Consulate

 - The law does not specify any flight date requirements.
 As the worker can stay in Hong Kong for 14 days after termination, you can discuss the preferred return date with them.